 Most things are working at this point, or at least the most important stuff.
 Networking, sound, and laptop detection are not.

-As a basepoint, I found this config.plist from RehabMan worked well as a jumping point (not to replace the main config.plist).
+As a basepoint, I found this config.plist from RehabMan worked well as a jumping point.
+I renamed the existing plist as ‘legacy.plist’ and used this file (with a few modifications) as the main driver.

 I used the following kexts (In the EFI partition, in Clover/Kexts/Other):